THE EVENT PLANNER

 -

-The income they need to produce to support themselves and their family
+The income they need to produce to support themselves

 The Vendor-Client relationship is important